MicrosoftDocs/azure-docs/articles/service-bus-messaging/message-sessions-enable.md

 ---

 # Enable message sessions for an Azure Service Bus queue or subscription
 Azure Service Bus sessions enable joint and ordered handling of unbounded sequences of related messages.
 Sessions can be used in **first in, first out (FIFO)** and **request-response** patterns.
-For conceptual information about sessions, see [Message sessions](message-sessions.md).
+See [Message sessions](message-sessions.md) to learn more about this concept.
 This article shows how to enable sessions for a Service Bus queue or subscription.

 > [!NOTE]
 > The basic tier of Service Bus doesn't support sessions.
 The standard and premium tiers support sessions.
 For differences between these tiers, see [Service Bus pricing](https://azure.microsoft.com/pricing/details/service-bus/).